AnilNanavath/F-B-Manufacture/README.md

 * The dashboard aggregates data from multiple sources, including retail and restaurant sales, categorized by annual sales and non-commercial opportunities.
 * Key metrics such as Total Sales, Average Percentage, Total Restaurants, Beverage and Food Purchases, and the total number of states covered are highlighted at the top, providing a quick overview of the business's overall performance.
 * Out of 750 unique restaurants, Shaun's company maintains strong relationships with 466 restaurants that generate sales revenue of <=$500,000 and least sales generating by uncouded by count of 2 restaurants.
-* in retail business category 513 stores generating sales of 1.27M and 51% of its share to shaun company
+* in retail business category 513 stores generating sales of 1.27M and 51% of its share to shaun company and mostly store we seen in NorthAmerica
+* in Non-Commerical opportunity shaun need to focus on hospitality and city of Boston,Worcester and avg >2000 meals per day